casper-network/docs/source/docs/casper/developers/dapps/monitor-and-consume-events.md

 }
 ```

-* [era_id](../../concepts/serialization-standard.md#eraid) - The period of time used to specify when specific events in a blockchain network occur.
+* [era_id](../../concepts/serialization-standard.md#eraid) - A period of time during which the validator set does not change.
 * [public_key](../../concepts/serialization-standard.md#publickey) - The hexadecimal-encoded public key of the validator that caused the fault.
 * [timestamp](../../concepts/serialization-standard.md#timestamp) - A timestamp representing the moment the validator faulted.